-For ForwardHealth policy areas where a signature is required, electronic signatures are acceptable as long as the signature meets the requirements.
+Effective December 1, 2013, for ForwardHealth policy areas where a signature is required, electronic signatures are acceptable as long as the signature meets the requirements.
 When ForwardHealth policy specifically states that a handwritten signature is required, an electronic signature will not be accepted.
 When ForwardHealth policy specifically states that a written signature is required, an electronic signature will be accepted.